 The restaurant attached to Lakeview's Pastoral is a dim, cozy spot for drinking an interesting selection of wines by the glass, along with the food you want while sipping wines—cheese plates, charcuterie and pâté.
 Half glasses of wine are just $5, so you can sample a variety.
 If you like what you taste, well, Pastoral's shop is just next door.

 Old World wine list and Mediterranean small plates: Scott Harris has nailed the formula at Purple Pig and Davanti Enoteca, so why mess with a good thing?
-Admittedly, the scales at DiSotto (in the cellar-like basement of Francesca’s on Chestnut) tip toward drinking—the food is limited to antipasti, bruschetta, cheeses and salumi.
+Admittedly, the scales at DiSotto (in the cellar-like basement of Francesca’s on Chestnut) tip toward drinking—the food is limited to antipasti, bruschetta, cheeses, salumi and a small selection of pasta.
 But when you’re spreading thick ricotta and fragments of honeycomb on toasted bread or sampling warm, marinated olives or indulging in the toast with a truffled egg yolk at its center, the appeal of this wine bar can’t help but feel unending.

 This Humboldt Park hideaway from a group of Hogsalt veterans has a small by-the-glass menu but a well-curated bottle list.
 The menu includes different sized plates big enough to share.
-We're fans of the mashed potatoes, with creamy garlic and crisp fried rosemary and the generous chicken liver toast, topped with crispy chicken skin.
 The bar fills up quickly, but the glasses of wine and tasty snacks make it great for sitting.

 This sleek, shiny bar in Tree Studios boasts—as the name suggests—the city’s best selection of bubbles.
 Most of it doesn’t come cheap (it never does), but you’re not just paying for the booze—you’re paying for some of the most educated bartenders in town.
 Take advantage of their knowledge and ask lots of questions.
 And when you’ve had enough education (and wine), head downstairs to Pops’ cocktail bar, WaterShed.